zainab-tariq/React-meetup-project/README.md

 ![a snapshot of the project](/img/10.png)

 ### 011-food-ordering-project
 A dummy food ordering app where you can
+- get a list of food items from a database
 - add food items to a cart
 - choose the amount of items
 - cutomize the card
-the prices are calculated automatically
+- calculate the prices
+- send orders to a database

 ![a snapshot of the project](/img/11.png)